 In order to conceptualize the observed phenomena and to make predictions about the effect of anomalous irreversible He trapping on mineral samples used for geochronology, we constructed a simple geometric model to represent one physical explanation consistent with our observations.
-In this model, presented in the appendix in a Jupyter notebook, the amount of

-- 245 He contamination due to trapping decreases exponentially from the surface of the crystal.
+In this model, presented in the Supplement in a Jupyter notebook, the amount of He contamination due to trapping decreases exponentially from the surface of the crystal.
 Crystals are modeled as a sphere, with He contamination entering from the outer surface.
-The crystal is approximated as spherical shells of 1 μ m thickness, with a per-unit-volume He contamination exponential rate constant of 0.29 μ m-1, which is based on the ~90% of contamination removed by leaching ~45% of the mass of the 37-50 μ m samples used here.
-The choice of an exponential model for the contamination is a hypothesis designed to be consistent with the observation that removing about half of the sample by leaching - 250 removed most but not all of the He contamination.
+The crystal is approximated as spherical shells of 1 μm thickness, with a per-unit-volume He contamination exponential rate constant of $0.29 \,\mu\text{m}^{-1}$, which is based on the $\sim 90\%$ of contamination removed by leaching $\sim 45\%$ of the mass of the 37-50 μm samples used here.
+The choice of an exponential model for the contamination is a hypothesis designed to be consistent with the observation that removing about half of the sample by leaching removed most but not all of the He contamination.
 If the phenomenon were merely surface contamination, leaching would have removed all of the it.
 Conversely, if it were pervasive in the mineral, leaching would only remove a similar proportion of the contamination.
-While a simple surface area-dependent contamination model would account for the grain size dependence of He contamination, a model in which contamination decreases exponentially with depth into the crystal surface makes it possible to account for the observation that the majority of the contamination occurs near the surface but some extends deeper 255 into the crystal.
+While a simple surface-area-dependent contamination model would account for the grain size dependence of He contamination, a model in which contamination decreases exponentially with depth into the crystal surface makes it possible to account for the observation that the majority of the contamination occurs near the surface but some extends deeper into the crystal.

-For the purpose of comparison to He concentrations in geo/thermochronology, we simulate the radiogenic ingrowth of He in apatite crystals of several age and U concentrations.
+For the purpose of comparison to He concentrations in geochronology and thermochronology, we simulate the radiogenic ingrowth of He in apatite crystals of several ages and U concentrations.
 Alpha ejection is ignored, so there is no difference between He from U and Th decay, and so only U is considered for the sake of model simplicity.
-The same principles can be applied to radiogenic 4He and cosmogenic 3He in other minerals.
-In the case of cosmogenic 3He measurements, the greatest concern will be the effect of 4He contamination on the magmatic 3He correction (Protin et al., 2016; Blard, 2021).
-While 3He contaminant is also a possibility, this effect will be scaled down by the 3He/4He ratio of the contaminant, which is 1.39x10-6 if the contaminant is atmospheric He.
+The same principles can be applied to radiogenic $^4\mathrm{He}$ and cosmogenic $^3\mathrm{He}$ in other minerals.
+In the case of cosmogenic $^3\mathrm{He}$ measurements, the greatest concern will be the effect of $^4\mathrm{He}$ contamination on the magmatic $^3\mathrm{He}$ correction (Protin et al., 2016; Blard, 2021).
+While $^3\mathrm{He}$ contamination is also a possibility, this effect will be scaled down by the $^3\mathrm{He}$ / $^4\mathrm{He}$ ratio of the contaminant, which is 1.39×10^{-6} if the contaminant is atmospheric He.

-265 This model allows us to scale the degree of contamination to different grain sizes, and to compare the atmospheric He contamination to the radiogenic He concentration of minerals of different ages and U concentrations.
-The reference point used for these scaling calculations is a crystal with a diameter of 45 μm (radius 22.5 μm), in the middle of the sieve range used for the second round of experiments, and an amount of He contamination equal to 1.37x10-14 mol g-1, which represents two times the worst contamination observed in our pure He-soaked experiments (1.31x10-9 mol g-1), scaled down to 5.24 ppm (the

-270 atmospheric concentration of He), both to present a conservative model and to account for the possibility of slightly elevated 4He in laboratory environments due to the use of concentrated He in laboratory processes.
+This model allows us to scale the degree of contamination to different grain sizes and to compare the atmospheric He contamination to the radiogenic He concentration of minerals of different ages and U concentrations.
+The reference point used for these scaling calculations is a crystal with a diameter of 45 μm (radius 22.5 μm), in the middle of the sieve range used for the second round of experiments, and an amount of He contamination equal to $1.37 \times 10^{-14} \, mol \, g^{-1}$, which represents 2 times the worst contamination observed in our pure He-soaked experiments $(1.31 \times 10^{-9} \text{ mol g}^{-1})$, scaled down to 5.24 ppm (the atmospheric concentration of He), both to present a conservative model and to account for the possibility of slightly elevated 4He in laboratory environments due to the use of concentrated He in laboratory processes.